nonk123/sanity/README.md

 - Run [Lua scripts](#scripting) with [mlua](https://github.com/mlua-rs/mlua).
 - Leave other files alone and copy them as-is.

+Directories are walked recursively depth-first, with files processed and directories read in an alphanumeric order.

 Files prefixed with `_` are excluded from SCSS/Jinja2 rendering.
 (Useful for a "base" HTML template you don't want rendered, only extended.)

 ## Usage